Johns Hopkins Doctors Will Provide Fitness Advice to Users on Under Armour’s Apps

 Under Armour is putting a fleet of Johns Hopkins Medicine experts on call for the more than 190 million users of its health and personal fitness apps.

-The athletic giant announced it has forged a long-term partnership with the acclaimed, Baltimore-based medical institution to bring evidence-based science and expert insights to its suite of apps, which include UA Record, MapMyFitness, MyFitnessPal and Endomondo.
+The athletic giant announced it has forged a long-term partnership with the acclaimed Baltimore-based medical institution to bring evidence-based science and expert insights to its suite of apps, which include UA Record, MapMyFitness, MyFitnessPal and Endomondo.

 The goal of the collaboration is to help users maintain and improve their health, wellness and recovery by tapping into the knowledge and experience of world-renowned specialists in medicine and patient care.